samarium-lang/Samarium/docs/06slices.md

 # Slices

-Slices are used to access a range of elements in an iterable (strings, arrays, tables).
+Slices are used to access a range of items in an iterable (strings, arrays, tables).
 They don't do anything by themselves.
 Slices are enclosed in double angle brackets.
 They have three parameters, `start`, `stop` and `step`, any of which may be omitted.